intel/Middleware-Metering/docs/metering-blog.md

 **What does metering look like on edge middleware platforms?**

 In order to view metering in action, I have developed a simple cloud based metering solution for edge middleware platforms, specifically Mainflux and EdgeX.
 The solution consists of add-on microservices that look at incoming messages from preconfigured devices, which are connected to each platform.
 The services then query how many of each type of message has been sent to the platform from a specific device.
-Finally, the services output the counts of each message type as well as local CPU and memory usage to a designated port.
+Finally, the services output the counts of each message type, as well as local CPU and memory usage, to a designated port.
 These message counts can be collected and graphed with the setup of Telegraf, InfluxDB, and Chronograf.
 Through modifying the Telegraf configuration file, the message counts and system info can be consumed into InfluxDB via the HTTP input plugin.
 From there, the data can be visualized in Chronograf to track specific message counts as well as local system info.
 The TIC stack can be setup locally or in the cloud depending on individual implementations.
 The two services work independently of one another or can be run simultaneously if so desired.

 **How to get started:**

+As noted in the setup instructions below, the protocol used throughout this tutorial is http, making it insecure if implemented as is.
+All http endpoints are configurable from the Docker configuration files, and the user can take the precautions to change these to https if so desired.
+All the resources needed to launch both the Mainflux and EdgeX metering microservices can be found in: https://github.com/intel/Middleware-Metering.

 **Mainflux:**
 - Run Mainflux via Docker (https://github.com/mainflux/mainflux/)